LucaRedondi/Deontic-Explanations-Dataset/README.md

 - Hypothesis: An infant is outside.
 - Explanation: A young child is an infant.

 Here the missing step consists in establishing that two terms are equivalent.
-In natural language, we can have equivalent deontic statements expressed using different terms:
+In practical reasoning, we can express equivalent deontic statements expressed using different terms:

 - Premises: It is obligatory not to kill.
 - Hypothesis: You should not kill.